Essential services still available to families in need

 • The Luther Lions Club is offering a Feeding America mobile pantry at 4:30 p.m., May 11, at 1003 N. Old State St., Luther.
 For more information call (231) 797-5775.

-• St. Ann's Church in Baldwin is offering a Feeding America mobile pantry to seniors at 1 p.m., April 17, at 1001 Michigan Ave., Baldwin.
-Home delivery of meals for seniors is still available, and they are making masks for seniors.
+• St. Ann's Church in Baldwin is continuing home delivery of meals for seniors, and they are making masks for seniors.
 For more information, call (231) 745-7997.

-• Grace Mobile Pantry, along with Feeding America, will be distributing food at Lake Township pavilion on Big Star Lake Road, April 28, starting at noon until all food is distributed.
-For information call Sandra Pudell at 231-898-3813.

 • Houseman's Food Center is offering curbside pick up of groceries to seniors and at-risk/vulnerable populations.
 For more information, call (231) 745-2661.